Call today +357 22 02 82 32

 • Rental Income which derives from preserved buildings (under certain conditions).

-• The lump sum amount received from insurance schemes or any approved provident fund as repayment.
+• The lump sum amount received from insurance schemes or any approved provident fund as repayment or as retiring gratuity.

 • Income from scholarship or other educational endowment.